Arlen Dumas out as AMC Grand Chief

 -

-A search is underway for a man who went missing while surfing in the St. Lawrence River in Montreal.
+A search is underway for a man who went missing while swimming in the St. Lawrence River in Montreal.

 Ottawa